Colon Polyps Definition and Facts

 Most people with colon polyps do not have signs or symptoms; however, in people who do, the most common are:

 What Are the Types and Causes of Colon Polyps?

 The cause of colon polyps is unclear, but there are risk factors for developing them.

 Colon polyps are usually divided into three groups or types:

-- Hyerplastic colon polyps are benign protrusions, and comprise about 90% of polyps.
+- Hyperplastic colon polyps are benign protrusions, and comprise about 90% of polyps.

 - Adenomas are colon polyps that usually are small, have a small potential for malignancy, and comprise about 10% of polyps.
-There are three three types ademomas, tubular adenoma, tubulovillous adenoma, and villous adenoma.
+There are three types adenmas, tubular adenoma, tubulovillous adenoma, and villous adenoma.

 - Polyposis syndromes (a group of hereditary conditions that produce among other things, colon polyps) that include: